 Euphorbia corollata (Flowering Spurge) is native to the eastern United States and Canada.
 It grows in states including and east of Ontario, Minnesota, South Dakota, Nebraska, Kansas, Oklahoma and Texas.
+In Georgia they have been documented in more northern counties.
+However, I’ve seen them in many counties in the Piedmont area.

 Click on an image to view a larger image